MostafaYousri/Talabat/README.md

 # Talabat
-Simple e-commerce app like talabat
+Simple e-commerce app like talabat Using .Net Core